FuneralSuits18/system-design-101/README.md

 Note that API design is not just URL path design.
 Most of the time, we need to choose the proper resource names, identifiers, and path patterns.
 It is equally important to design proper HTTP header fields or to design effective rate-limiting rules within the API gateway.

 ### TCP/IP encapsulation

+(Transmission Control Protocol/Internet Protocol)

+**OSI Model:** The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.

 How is data sent over the network?
 Why do we need so many layers in the OSI model?